senrabc/honeyguide/README.md

 Copy the `fake.env` file and rename it to `.env`.

 Fill in the correct info.
-If you decide to change the password for redash in the connection string make sure to change in in `/initsql/redash.sql`.
+If you decide to change the redash password then make sure to change it in the connection string as well.

+Comment in line 6 in the `docker-compose.yaml`.

 Run `docker-compose up --build`